-Prior to the introduction of testimony, the parties and Intervenors stipulated to certain background facts, much of which we have discussed above, and to the introduction of certain portions of deposition and/or prior trial testimony as exhibits.41 communities of interest.
-Legislative Respondents subsequently agreed to withdraw the challenged portion of the Dr. Gimpel's report.
-Id. at 95-96.
+Prior to the introduction of testimony, the parties and Intervenors stipulated to certain background facts, much of which we have discussed above, and to the introduction of certain portions of deposition and/or prior trial testimony as exhibits.

 1. Voter Testimony